 It’s no secret that having kids changes life up quite a bit.
 Sure, you might desperately try to cling to the remnants of your pre-parenthood self once you step into your new role of being responsible for someone other than yourself.
 At the same time, there’s a high likelihood that having kids will also have you appreciating things you never thought twice about in the past.
-Read below if you’re looking for solidarity regarding the crazy things you start loving after having kids.
+Read below if you’re seeking solidarity regarding the crazy stuff you start loving after having kids.
 There’s a good chance you’re not alone!

 As a stay-at-home mom, the days tend to blend together over here.
 That said, many of my mom friends who work outside the home long for the start of the week after being on 24/7 kid duty.
 Although I love Mondays because they mean baby gymnastics with my daughter (the cutest thing ever, seriously), I can totally see why this is something you start loving after kids because the change in parenthood scenery would be a welcome occasion for many.

 2. When school starts.